Part VI. – EDUCATIONAL POLICIES COMMITTEE MANUAL

 Section 1.
 FACULTY APPROVAL OF CURRICULUM AND DEGREE REQUIREMENTS

-2. “Degree requirements” includes all undergraduate and graduate requirements of a department, division, school or college for successful completion of its program(s).
-(Examples of such requirements include: prerequisites; the number of courses or credit hours required for a major or minor; area examinations, research, or thesis; recitals, exhibitions, or contests; foreign language requirements; courses to be taken in other departments; and internships.)
+- “Degree requirements” includes all undergraduate and graduate requirements of a department, school or college for successful completion of its program(s).
+(Examples of such requirements include: prerequisites; the number of courses or credit hours required for a major or minor; area examinations, research, or thesis; recitals, exhibitions, or contests; courses to be taken in other departments; internships; etc.)

-2. All curricular changes, except special topics courses that do not meet a core curriculum element, shall be placed on the EPC 30-Day Notice of Curriculum Changes and receive faculty approval before being listed in the university catalog by the Office of the Registrar, or on the PLU website.
+- All curricular changes, except special topics courses that do not meet a core curriculum element, shall be placed on the EPC 14-Day Notice of Curriculum Changes and receive faculty approval before being listed in the university catalog by the Office of the Registrar, or on the PLU website.
 Specific topics for special courses are not listed in the university catalog.

-1. EPC categorizes proposed curricular changes into three different types of proposals: Type 1 (non-substantive programmatic changes), Type 2 (substantive programmatic changes), and Type 3 (establishing or eliminating new programs, majors, minors, or concentrations).
+- EPC categorizes proposed curricular changes into three different types of proposals: Type 1, Type 2 (substantive changes), and Type 3 (new programs).
 An overview of the process for each type of proposal is detailed in Section 2. of this manual.
-Forms and templates for EPC proposals can be found in the EPC section of the Provost Sakai Folder (https://sakai.plu.edu/portal).
-Special topics courses that seek to carry a core curriculum designation must be approved through the usual process, with an EPC Proposal Form, before being offered.
+Forms and templates for EPC proposals can be found on the Documents and Forms page of the Provost website (https://www.plu.edu/provost/documents/).

 Section 2.
 FLOWCHART OF USUAL PROCEDURE FOR CURRICULUM REVISION